 There is no advantage to bidding last minute.
 If anyone bids in the final 30 seconds of an auction we extend the sale by 30 seconds to allow any remaining bidders to continue to participate, this repeats until all bidding is complete.

-You are contractually bound to purchase the car within 7-days of the auction ending.
-Upon the auction ending, you will be given escrow payment details to safely pay the full winning price.
+Upon an auction ending your payment card will be automatically charged £1,000 to the payment card on your bidding account.
+Once an auction ends you are contractually bound to purchase the car within 7-days of the auction ending.
+You will be given escrow payment details to safely pay the remaining sum owed.

 Yes!
 If in the unlikely scenario an auction fails to meet its reserve price, we’ll offer the sellers the option of listing the car in our ‘Buy Now’ section.